 Occupancy in a space should never exceed the posted maximum occupancy of an event space.
 Room Occupancy is usually posted either near the entrance or just outside the room.

 If an event feels they are at capacity, they should stop admitting individuals into the space.
-Events can contact Campus Safety to assist with events when occupancy issues arise.
+Event Patrons can contact Campus Safety to assist with events when occupancy issues arise.

 UW Bothell faculty, staff, and students are permitted to use canopies on campus for their events and programs.
 Please review the guidelines below before your event to ensure you are in compliance with your canopy.